VOLTTRON/volttron/docs/source/agent-framework/web-framework.rst

 -------------

 The MANIFEST.in file is used to package additional files needed for your web enabled agent.
-Please read the python packaging documentation `https://packaging.python.org/guides/using-manifest-in/` on the MANIFEST.in file.
+Please read the python packaging `documentation <https://packaging.python.org/guides/using-manifest-in/>`_ on the MANIFEST.in file.
 For most cases, i.e. when you only need to include a webroot directory for html and javascript, the manifest file only needs to include the `recursive-include` command.
-An example for this using the VolttronCentral MANIFEST.in file is:
+For example, the entirety of the VolttronCentral MANIFEST.in file is:

 .. code-block:: python